10 Different Types of Ecommerce Websites in 2023

 4. Provide Customer Service

-An ecommerce website should allow you to communicate with your customers, including consumer to administration (C2A) communication.
+An e-commerce website should allow you to communicate with your customers, including consumer to administration (C2A) communication.
 You can add contact pages, email newsletters, and customer chat service.

-Create a customer service that offers:
+Create a customer experience that offers:

 - Purchase experience